Working class solutions work just fine for me.

 In response to my newfound engagement, in the fall of 1994 I drove down to the campus of Case Western Reserve to make an inquiry about re-enrolling.
 I was informed that the person I needed to talk to was Dean Donald Laing in the Office of Collegiate Affairs.
 As evidence that some fateful purpose was at work, Dean Laing was the same person who, in August of 1984, summoned me to campus to explain why I was dropping out of college.
 He remembered that conversation.
 So did I.

 I explained to Dean Laing that I was interested in going to law school, which required me to finish my degree.
 (It was good preparation for the conversation I had to have with Mary later that evening.)
 Dean Laing found the situation amusing.
-I did as well but in way that was quite humbling.
+I did as well but in a way that was quite humbling.
 I was admitting that the strong conclusions I had made a decade earlier were, at a minimum, incomplete.
-In my own mind, I had crossed this bridge many months earlier.
+In my own mind, I had crossed that bridge many months earlier.
 But now, in the presence of Dean Laing, I had to say it out loud.
 It is hard to overstate how valuable this was; not because it was humiliating (it wasn’t), but because I lost the fear of admitting I was wrong.
 Having done it once, I could do it again.
 This freed me up to just learn.

 I re-enrolled in the spring of 1995 and graduated two years later.
 By that time, our daughter, Lauren, had been born.
 So we did the things that young married couples with kids do–we bought life insurance and hired a lawyer to draft a set of wills.